WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.11.2/upgrade_to_0.12.0.md

 # Upgrade to WasmEdge 0.12.0

+Thias part has moved to https://wasmedge.org/docs/embed/c/reference/upgrade_to_0.12.0.
+Please use our new docs.

 Due to the WasmEdge C API breaking changes, this document shows the guideline for programming with WasmEdge C API to upgrade from the `0.11.2` to the `0.12.0` version.

 ## Concepts